-The Zastava M48 — there are many like it, but this one is mine!
+The Zastava M48 Mauser — there are many like it, but this one is mine!

-Here are some things to know about the Mauser M48 — weigh in afterward and help us tell some more of this MILSURP gem’s story!
+Here are some things to know about the Mauser M48 — in this episode of Weapon Crush Wednesday!

 The M48 Mauser, Yugoslavian style